National Aviary

 🏛️ museum

-Pittsburgh, Pennsylvania ยท Est. 1952
+Pittsburgh, Pennsylvania · Est. 1952

 👻

-The Ghost Story
+The Full Story

 The land where the National Aviary now stands was once the site of Western State Penitentiary, built in 1826 and torn down in 1882.
 During his 1842 American tour, Charles Dickens visited the prison and saw shackled inmates, an experience scholars believe later inspired the chained ghost of Jacob Marley in A Christmas Carol.
 During the Civil War, 118 Confederate soldiers captured from Morgan's Raid were held in the overcrowded, unsanitary prison from 1863-1864.
-Many died in captivity, and their spirits are believed to still wander the grounds.
+Many died in captivity, and their spirits reportedly still wander the grounds.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.